18F/site-scanning/docs/Architecture.md

   - `/api/v1/domains/{domain}` pulls down all of the scan results for a particular domain.
   - `/api/v1/scans/` enumerates all of the scans for all scantypes.
   - `/api/v1/scans/{scantype}` enumerates all of the scans for all domains that have this scantype.
-  - All of the above can have search queries added to them like so:
+  - All of the above can have search queries added to them.
+    You can query on any field that you can see in the API.
+Subfields are accessed with `.`, like `data.dap_detected`, for example.
+If you have multiple queries, they will be ANDed together:
     - `/api/v1/domains/?domain=gsa*`
     - `/api/v1/domains/?domain=gsa*&data.status_code=200`
     - `/api/v1/domains/18f.gov/?data.status_code=200`